 This structure gives users a ton of flexibility with setting up processes and procedures to manage code interactions.
 The result is better team efficiency.

 With Git, a history resides in your local system that tracks everything that has happened with your code.
 Any active branch, every version, every changelog, all of this can be accessed locally through Git.

 Currently, we have many Azure DevOps Repositories where we are maintaining internal codebases as well as project-specific codebases so that we are easily able to adapt to changing conditions and compare iterations over time.

 What are the Features?

-Git hosts a variety of features that make your life easier.
-These features are commits, diffs, branching, pull requests, and merging.
-Let’s explore these ideas and discuss how they work together.
+Git as a concept involves a variety of ideas that, when utilized properly, will make your life easier.
+Let’s explore these ideas and discuss how they come together.

 Every programmer’s worst enemy is their past self who was not as experienced or who did not like documentation.
 This framework gives the ability to roll back the live codebase to any commit that has been stored in the system, easily compare a past version of the codebase to the live version, and have greater visibility into what changes were made at each step of the process.

 A sample string of commits, each representing a full copy of the codebase.